Ceterai/Ceterai.github.io/MyEnternia/Wiki/CrystalRazor/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Sinara's Blade

+A sequence of 4 (+1) heavy strikes.
+Hold to perform a Super Spin Slash.
+This refined, almost razor-sharp blade spins in your hand, creating a light show with its reflective surface, signing off in a dance of destruction.

+### Sinara's Blast

+Hold to perform a Blink Explosion.
+This abrupt release of energy leads to an even more effective result.

 ## Sources

 Can be bought from merchants: